ImageMagick/Usage-Markdown/basics/index.md

 While the bulk of these ImageMagick example pages use the "`convert`" command to process images, there are a number of other ImageMagick commands, which I'll briefly introduce here.

 Some of these commands however can not be demonstrated properly on a web page.
-However I will try to give you hints and tips involving those commands here, even if I can't actually show their output directly, here.
+Nonetheless, I will try to give you hints and tips involving those commands here, even if I can't actually show their output directly, here.

 ### Convert -- Convert and Modify Images {#convert}

 The "`convert`" command is the main workhorse of ImageMagick, and as such just about every set of examples in these pages uses this command.
 As such I will not cover the use of this command much here, but look at a little history instead.

-The command original commands purpose when IM was first created was for the conversion of images in one image format into another.
-In fact it is still used for this purpose, and why it is called "`convert`".
+The command's original purpose when IM was first created was for the conversion of images in one image format into another.
+In fact, it is still used for this purpose, and why it is called "`convert`".

-Because of this the command may not even read an image into memory, but may use secondary [Delegate](../files/#delegates) programs outside IM proper to do the conversion directly.
+Because of this, the command may not even read an image into memory, but may use secondary [Delegate](../files/#delegates) programs outside IM proper to do the conversion directly.
 This completely external aspect however has fallen into disuse over time, and lack of need, except as a means of reading in and writing out complex images file formats.

-Over a long period of time some extra image processing features was added to make minor changes to images as they were transferred between formats, or even the same format.
-These were generally simple options, but as of IM version 5 the use of these processing features had become extensive, and a far more important aspect to the "`convert`" command than just image conversion.
+Over a long period of time, some extra image processing features were added to make minor changes to images as they were transferred between formats, or even the same format.
+These were generally simple options, but as of IM version 5, the use of these processing features had become extensive, and a far more important aspect to the "`convert`" command than just image conversion.

-As options multiplied, multiple options started to be used, the order of the options started producing weird and uncontrollable results.
-To users IM became known as unstable and uncontrollable when multiple image processing options was used, and it started to fall into disfavor.
+As the options grew, multiple options started to be used, the order of the options started producing weird and uncontrollable results.
+To users, IM became known as unstable and uncontrollable when multiple image processing options were used, and it started to fall into disfavor.
 IM version 6 saw the switch from a simple 'options' style, to a 'do it as you see it' style for image processing, and as a result, image processing abilities become stable, predictable and IM's command line abilities became many orders of magnitude more useful.

 As a result of this, "`convert`", is no longer so much about 'converting' images from one format to another, but as a command line API for accessing image processing functions, to create, and modify images in very complex ways, without needing a degree in image processing, or programming in a computer language (such as Perl, PHP, or C).
-Of course some shell scripting knowledge is helpful, though not strictly required.
+Of course, some shell scripting knowledge is helpful, though not strictly required.

 ### identify -- Print the details of images, that IM sees {#identify}